cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/lifecycle.rst

    * - ``<app-id>``
      - Name of the Application being called
    * - ``<flow-id>``
-     - Name of the Flow
+     - Name of the flow
    * - ``<flowlet-id>``
-     - Name of the Flowlet
+     - Name of the flowlet
    * - ``<quantity>``
      - Number of instances to be used